Save River Heights Park... again.

-Some may remember FMR teaming up with neighbors to help save River Heights Park in Inver Grove Heights in August 2017.
+In just August 2017 FMR teamed up with neighbors to help save River Heights Park in Inver Grove Heights.

-Just eight months ago, neighbors came out in force to save the park and the city parks commission listened.
-The commission recommended to the city council that Inver Grove Heights "remove this park from a list under consideration to be sold, and that we affirm the value of this park, of the open space, for not only the people in that area, but the entire City and the wildlife" (August 2017 Meeting Minutes).
+Community members came out in force to save the park and the city park commission listened, recommending to the city council that Inver Grove Heights "remove this park from a list under consideration to be sold."
+The park commission also stated that they "affirm the value of this park, of the open space, for not only the people in that [immediate] area, but the entire city and the wildlife."

-Unfortunately, with local elections approaching, the issue was dropped and the commission's recommendation was heard by neither the city's planning commission nor the city council.
+Unfortunately, with local elections approaching, the issue was dropped and the commission's recommendation was not heard by either the city's planning commission or city council.

-Now, eight months later, neighbors have been notified that the city is once again interested in disposing of their park.
+Now, not even a year later, neighbors have been notified that the city is once again interested in disposing of their park.

-We are, however, pleased to report that the parks commission once again listened to neighbors' concerns Wednesday, April 11 and reaffirmed their recommendation to the city council that River Heights Park be saved.
+We are pleased to report that the parks commission once again listened to neighbors' concerns Wednesday, April 11, reaffirming their recommendation to the city council to save River Heights Park.
 They also recommended that the city council consider adding a park sign, parking lot, playground or other amenities.

 While this is great news, it is up to the city council to decide the fate of River Heights Park in May.